TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 Upgrade table and field definitions
 ===================================

-Each extension in TYPO3 CMS can bring the file :file:`ext_tables.sql` that defines which tables and fields the extension needs.
+Each extension in TYPO3 can bring the file :file:`ext_tables.sql` that defines which tables and fields the extension needs.
 Gathering all :file:`ext_tables.sql` thus defines the full set of tables, fields and indexes of a TYPO3 instance to unfold its full feature set.
 Some functionality